A class of singular control problems with tipping points: Introduction

 The paper is organized as follows.
-Section 2 precisely describes the tipping point problem.
-Section 3 provides the Markovian formulation of the tipping point problem, presents the Hamilton-Jacobi-Bellman equation, and proves the required verification lemma.
-Section 4 provides a complete solution to a problem of optimal resource extraction with a tipping point.
+Section 2 describes our tipping-point problem.
+Section 3 provides the Markovian formulation of this problem, presents the HJB equation, and proves the required verification lemma.
+Section 4 characterizes the ($\varepsilon$-) optimal extraction policy.
+Section 5 concludes.